Canada Graduate Research Scholarships - Doctoral (formerly CGS-D) | Graduate & Postdoctoral Studies

 Transcript Submission & Deadline

-New for F22: Applicants are now able to upload their transcripts in the application portal.
-Please have all of your transcripts sent to your home mailing address or personal email.
-Do NOT send your NSERC transcripts to your academic department or to OGPS.
+• Please have all of your transcripts sent to your home mailing address or personal email.
+Do NOT send your transcripts for this application to your academic department or to OGPS.

 • Applications submitted online after this date will not be considered.

-• It is the applicant's responsibility to ensure that their entire application, including transcripts and all attached files, is complete and in adherence to all guidelines set by NSERC, and that the application is submitted prior to the deadline.
+• It is the applicant's responsibility to ensure that their entire application, including transcripts and all attached files, is complete and in adherence to all guidelines set by the Tri-Agencies, and that the application is submitted before the deadline.

 • Applicants will be notified whether or not their application has been selected to be forwarded to the national competition by late November.